jackobailey/poll_tracker/README.md

 ## Usage and Attribution

 I am happy for others to use my code for their own purposes, but ask that they do so *with attribution*.
 That is, you may reproduce, reuse, and change the code here as you see fit, but must state in each case that you based your analysis on my work.
+For more information, review the [license][https://github.com/jackobailey/poll_tracker/blob/main/LICENSE].